VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The only South East Asian country that has never been colonized by a Western Power is Thailand**
+- ⚡ Daily fun fact: **There is a restaurant in Stockholm that only offers all-garlic products.
+They even have a garlic cheesecake**

 <h3 align="left">Connect with me:</h3>
 <p align="left">